 For postal information please visit mailing addresses page.

 Interns must purchase a parking permit if they will be bringing a car to campus.
-To purchase a UCF parking permit for the on campus apartments, go to Parking Services, located in the Northeast corner of the ‘B’ parking garage.
-Interns much have a valid driver’s license and vehicle registration.
+To purchase a UCF parking permit for the on-campus apartments, go to Parking Services, located in the Northeast corner of the ‘B’ parking garage.
+Interns must have a valid driver’s license and vehicle registration.
 They must inform the attendant what community they are residing in and that they are part of the Housing Summer Internship program.
 For any additional information, contact UCF Parking Services at 407 823-5812.

 All apartment communities have laundry facilities.
-There is nominal fee to use these.
+There is a nominal fee to use these.

 All rooms are equipped with a ‘live’ cable TV connection.
-Interns will need to bring their own TV as well as cable connector.
+Interns will need to bring their own TV as well as cable connector/HDMI cable.

 Interns will want to bring their own linens for the extra-long twin beds, or purchase a linen package mentioned above.

 The UCF apartments have wi-fi and ethernet connections.

 Interns can view the Community Living Guide here.

 Over the summer, UCF Housing Facilities have Conference Assistants (CAs) or Resident Assistants (RAs), that reside in the buildings.
 The CAs/RAs share on-call responsibilities with our Residence Hall and Apartment Patrol (RHAPs), ensuring that there is always a member of UCF Housing to assist you 24 hours a day.

 Lake Claire Office, 407 882-5000 Rosen Apartment Office, 407-284-6000